quarka-org/docs.quarka.org/docs/developer-manual/index.md

         The top 5 posts by organic traffic are...
 ```

 The AI assistant generates QAL and explains the results in natural language.
+This allows anyone to interact with data.

 ---